 • Documentation for an accommodation based on a temporary condition (i.e., broken arm, sprained ankle, physical injury that affects mobility, etc.), should include: a description of the impairment caused by the condition, a prognosis, and specific recommendation for an accommodation.

-A meeting with an administrator in the Dean of Students Office is required to make an accommodation request, determine the accommodation and finalize the process.
+A meeting with an administrator in the Dean of Students Office is required to make an accommodation request, determine the accommodation, and finalize the process.
 Documentation must be recent (within the last 6 months).
-All documentation should be submitted to the Dean of Students Office in AGC 111 or faxed to the office at 323-341-4927 by February 20, 2013.
+All documentation should be submitted to the Dean of Students Office in AGC 111 or faxed to the office at 323-341-4927 by the deadline.

 - Phone: (323) 259-2531